Ablegang/goweb/pkg/logs/logrus/README.md

   // Can be any io.Writer, see below for File example log.SetOutput(os.Stdout)

-  // Only log the warning severity or above. log.SetLevel(log.WarnLevel)
+  // Only logs the warning severity or above. log.SetLevel(log.WarnLevel)
 }